 East Bali (Indonesia)

 The wreckage of the USS Liberty is just one of the great sites that can be reached by shore divers on East Bali island in Indonesia.
 Found just 25 meters from shore, and resting just 5-30 meters deep in the water, the sunken vessel is easily approachable at all times, including at night.
-Elsewhere in Indonesia is great for shore diving too, with hundreds of small islands for travelers to explore and plenty of natural wonders to discover.
+There is great shore diving to be found elsewhere in Indonesia too, with hundreds of small islands for travelers to explore and plenty of natural wonders to discover along the way.

 07 of 07

 Shorediving.com is an online scuba diving community whose members love shore dives.
-The site lists dozens of dives primarily off shores around the U.S. and the Caribbean, but with suggestions from all over the world.
-If you're looking for opportunities to dive from the shore, it is a great resource to have at your disposal.
+The site lists dozens of dives primarily just off shore in the U.S. and the Caribbean, but with suggestions from all over the world.
+If you're looking for opportunities to dive close to land, it is a great resource to have at your disposal.